 During a military suspension, your account must remain current.
-If the account enters a non-pay suspend, it will not restore to military suspend once the balance is paid.
+If the account is suspended for nonpayment, it won't be restored to a military suspension once the balance is paid.
 You must re-restore the line.
 Other subscribers on the account are charged the normal monthly plan fee.

 You may suspend your account for a maximum of 39 months if you're being deployed and are a member of the: